 SGTXASS Wireless Door Assist Sensor

-- Available in a variety of styles and designs to suit the installation.
+- Available in a range of styles and finishes

 - 868MHz